adrianhall/adrianhall.github.io/_posts/2023/2023-12-22-zumo-intid.md

 ## Stage 3: Mobile Table Controllers

 Now that I have a database with a mobile-compatible table, I can work on creating the table controller.
-For this project, that means going through all four steps:
+For this project, that means going through all four steps for a mobile datasync service:

 * Update the web project to bring in the Azure Mobile Apps libraries.
 * Create a model entity based on `ITableData`.